Teen Spirit (2011 film): Plot

 Lisa's friend Selena learns about Amber's involvement with Lisa's popularity and decides to use black magic to tell Amber to leave Lisa alone, but Amber tells her she needs to right what she did wrong in order to get into Heaven.
 Selena is understanding but still pleads for Amber to help Lisa return to normal.
 Amber confronts Lisa and, realizing that she has unintentionally ruined her life by making her popular, jumps into her body to drive her out to Oak Springs on Highway 7 (out in the middle of nowhere) so she would not make it back to town in time for the prom that evening.
-After stumbling onto Floyd's Gator Jerky Shop, and calls all her friends on a pay phone, Lisa is unsuccessful in getting a ride back into town until she reaches Selena.
+After stumbling onto Floyd's Gator Jerky Shop, she calls all her friends on a pay phone, but is unsuccessful in getting a ride back into town until she reaches Selena.
 When Selena (along with Raj and Collin) make it to pick her up, Lisa learns being popular isn't what it is cracked up to be.
 She also learns Raj was suspended and has to perform community service to fix Carlita's yard.
 Meanwhile, Amber reports her failure to the angel and takes a ride down to Hell in a flaming prison shuttle bus.

-After just making it to prom night, Lisa confesses to her vice principal and the rest of the school that it was her that sent the mass email about the change to Carlita's party, not Raj.
-She then makes a speech on stage that everyone should break down the barriers between the popular and unpopular by voting Raj as Prom King, which almost all of the students agree upon.
+After just making it to prom night, Lisa confesses to her vice principal and the rest of the school that it was her that sent the mass email about the change to Carlita's party, not Raj; she then makes a speech on stage that everyone should break down the barriers between the popular and unpopular by voting Raj as Prom King, which almost all of the students agree upon.
 After Raj is elected Prom King, Amber is transported off the shuttle bus to Hell to get her wings to enter Heaven, as the least popular student was voted Prom King.
 She appears to Lisa one last time and the two share a hug with Amber when Amber spots Aidan at the prom.
 Lisa smiles and Amber promises to watch over Lisa from Heaven before she goes.
 Aidan looked for Lisa at seven different proms before he found her.
 Aidan and Lisa smile and talk and soon dance; it looks like a new relationship starts.
 Carlita (angry that she did not get crowned Prom Queen) tries to stop the music by pulling wires from the stage's control box, but gets herself electrocuted in the process.
 The angel remarks, "Oh, lucky me.
 Here we go again."